Skip to main content

 Ask the children why we give gifts at Christmas.
 (1) God gave us the gift of Jesus; (2) The magi brought gifts for Jesus.

-Ask the children what they know about gold, frankincense, and myrrh and explain what each of those things are using Bible Background notes above and the pictures of Gold and Frankincense provided.
+Ask the children what they know about gold, frankincense, and myrrh and explain what each of those things are and show the pictures of Gold and Frankincense.

 Main Lesson